LZYUCL/PolymorphGen-MLPKD/MLPs/DNN/Ir/README.md

 ### Model Architecture and Objective

 The model uses a deep-learning neural network to represent the potential energy surface for iridium atoms.
-The network architecture includes 240*240*240*240*240 hidden irreps.

 ### Compute Infrastructure

 #### Software